emberjs/website/source/guides/router_primer.md

 step.
 Simply clone the project, follow its `README.md` you will have, in the `workspace` subdirectory, the code that I demonstrate in the text listings.

 In each of the text listings I will include GitHub URLs that show the diffs in the code so that each step is easily digested.
+GitHub links are noted by links with the text content:  _Diff View_.

 The code is housed in a minimal application framework built on Ruby and Sinatra called [Halbert](https://github.com/sgharms/halbert).
 If the terms "git,"